seanchayes/featured-image-admin-thumb/README.md

 Featured Image Admin Thumbnails plugin enabled in the All Posts/All Pages views to display thumbnail images next to each post / page if one is present

-Adds inline thumbnail image to admin columns for All Post/post types view (where supported).
-Click to easily set/change the featured image for that content.
+Adds inline thumbnail image to admin columns on Post/post types view (where supported).
+Click to easily set/change the featured image.

 ## Description